Rio Tinto yet to pay compensation over sacred site destruction | Business

 The head of Rio's Australian operations, Kellie Parker, told the inquiry on Friday the company was committed to "doing the right thing" around paying restitution but said that details around the financial component of any compensation were subject to a confidentiality agreement at the PKKP's request.
 Rio Tinto has rehabilitated parts of the Juukan Gorge and is working to restore the shelters in a structurally sound way, she said.

 More broadly, Rio has moved responsibility for company relationships with traditional owners and mining near significant sites to operational managers, rather than the company heritage division.
 It has also committed to review mining plans around all areas of significance and "modernise" agreements with traditional owners, Parker said, without clarifying whether this could include backpayments for historic royalties.
-Rio Tinto does not pay royalties to traditional owners for some mines for which agreements were struck prior to the native title act in 1993.
+Rio Tinto does not pay royalties to traditional owners for some mines where mining began prior to the native title act in 1993.

+The world's biggest iron ore miner does not pay royalties to the Wintawari Guruma for three of six mines it operates on their ancestral land, even though those mines are operational today, said Tony Bevan, a director at the Wintawari Guruma Aboriginal Corporation.
+The miner posted record half year earnings of more than $12 billion in July.

+WGAC want royalties to be considered as part of a modern agreement as well as compensation for heritage destruction and an ability for them to visit their traditional lands for which access is currently denied.
+News emerged this year that Rio failed to protect WGAC artefacts that had been salvaged from its Marandoo iron ore project including 18,000-year-old evidence showing how people lived during the last Ice Age.
+Those and other artefacts were thrown in a Darwin rubbish heap.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)